 - Also check out the Tan Dinh Church nearby.
-This is a unique architecture fully colored pink and probably will give you the most memorable snapshots while staying in Saigon.
+This is a unique building fully painted pink and probably will give you the most memorable snapshots while staying in Saigon.

 Tan Dinh market is an all-in-one place where it is possible to combine everything in one short trip: amazing food, sightseeing, and shopping.
 Whether you have a few hours or a whole day, Tan Dinh market is definitely worth a visit.
 Don’t be afraid to get off the beaten track to discover an authentic experience!

-- The narrow alleyways makes moving around quite inconvenient
+- The narrow alleyways make moving around quite inconvenient.

 Let us know about your experiences in the comments below!